carlosribas/medvet/README.md

 ![Image of the MedVet system home page](static/img/home_page.png)

-This system is under development
+This system is under development.